damayant/Data-Science-and-ML/ml_models/supervised_learning/classification/Classification.md

 # Types Of Classification

-In supervised learning, classification is a type of learning where the goal is to assign input instances to predefined categories or classes.
+In supervised learning, classification is a type of learning where the goal is to assign input instances to predefined categories or classes.Unlike regression where you predict a continuous number, you use classification to predict a category.
 There are various types of classification algorithms, each suited for different types of data and problem domains.
 Here are some commonly used classification algorithms along with real-life use cases and Python code implementations:

 1. **Logistic Regression**:
    - Use Case: Email Spam Detection